Spaghetti House siege: Aftermath

 Davies was taken to St George's Hospital where he underwent an operation; the bullet was not removed during the process.
 The hostages were also taken to the same hospital for a check-up, but none needed treatment.
-They then gave preliminary statements to the police at Cannon Row police station.
+They then gave preliminary statements to the police at Canon Row Police Station.

 While on remand, Davies went on hunger strike.
 He was visited regularly by Giovanni Scrano, one of the hostages from the siege, who had built up a relationship with Davies during the incident; the relationship was later identified as an example of Stockholm syndrome.

 The trial opened on 8 June 1976.
 As well as Davies, Dick and Munroe, three accomplices were present, charged with different offences, including assisting the robbery (the getaway driver), supplying firearms, and conspiracy charges.
 Davies, Dick and Munroe refused to accept the legitimacy of the court.
 When asked how they pleaded to the charges, Davies shouted "We've stopped pleading—we've been pleading for 500 years.
 This isn't a trial—it's a lynching party."
 The three men turned their backs on the court and talked between themselves.
 The judge, Mervyn Griffith-Jones, ordered that the three men be taken back to their cells and that a plea of not guilty be entered on their behalf.
 One of the accomplices, Lillo Termine, pleaded guilty to the charges of conspiracy to rob the restaurant.
 Police said that he had been the one behind the robbery, and had planned it to pay off gambling debts.
 The trial ended on 30 June.
-Davies, Dick and Munroe were sentenced to 22, 18 and 17 years in prison respectively, Termine was given six years.
+Davies, Dick and Munroe were sentenced to 22, 18 and 17 years in prison respectively; Termine was given six years.
 One of the accomplices was acquitted and Addison, the getaway driver, was sent for re-trial as the jury could not reach a verdict.
 That November, following the second trial, Addison was found guilty and imprisoned for eleven years.
 Davies, Dick and Munroe died after being released from prison, two of them at relatively young ages; Dick changed his name to Shujaa Moshesh by the time of his death in Africa.